Energy price cap set to rise in April, according to forecast

 “But the reality is higher energy costs only reinforce the need to accelerate our expansion of clean, reliable energy across the UK.”

-He said without more UK-based renewable energy, Britain would be “left forever at the whim of the volatile international wholesale market, which as recent years have shown, can be a pretty expensive place to be”.
+He said without more UK-based renewable energy, Britain will be “left forever at the whim of the volatile international wholesale market, which, as recent years have shown, can be a pretty expensive place to be”.

+A Department for Energy Security and Net Zero spokesman said: “Every family and business has paid the price of rising energy bills, which are a direct result of Britain’s vulnerability to volatile global gas markets.

+“By failing to invest at scale over many years in the clean, secure, homegrown power our country needs, we have been left exposed to the consequences of events beyond our borders.